Iniquitatis/DDLCComfyUI/README.md

 Unfortunately, nothing is perfect in this world.

-Pretty much every bug of this mod exists because not each UI element can be styled without changing original codebase.
+Pretty much every bug of this mod exists because not each UI element can be styled without making changes to the original codebase.

 ...
 Or I don't know how to do it for the time being.